-Lease operating costs (LOE) in 2006 increased two percent from a year ago, rising to \$1,183,000.
-Reflecting higher fuel costs, air and marine transportation cost to transport crews and supplies increased in 2006.
+The Partnership's DD&A rate, expressed a percent of oil and gas sales, remained even at 14 percent in 2006 and 2005 as a result of higher oil and gas prices in 2006.
+LOE in 2006 increased two percent from a year ago, rising to \$1,183,000 with higher fuel costs and air and marine transportation cost to transport crews and supplies.
 Higher repair and maintenance cost in 2006 also contributed to the increase in LOE from 2005.
 Oil and gas gathering and transportation costs decreased from 2005, reflecting lower gas volumes sold during 2006.
 Administrative expense for the year increased slightly from 2005.